elebail202/Function_Documentation/documentation.md

         0, 0, fit_info(series).patientname, 0, thisfolder, size(temp_mask, 1), size(temp_mask, 2),zeros(size(mask_stack)))
     ```

-14. In 'flat_converter.m', one error was related to 'roilist' : initially, this variable comes from 'masks_series_14.m' which is part of the data.
+<span style='color:mediumseagreen'>**13.**</span> In 'flat_converter.m', one error was related to 'roilist' : initially, this variable comes from 'masks_series_14.m' which is part of the data.
 In this file, 'roilist' is a struct with logical values or in 'flat_converter.m', the 'roilist' variable created was a struct with double.
 So I changed double to logical values by adding the 'logical' function of Matlab each time the code was constructing 'roilist' :

 ```matlab
     roilist(rr).bF = logical(temp_mask);
 ```

-15. Then, it appeared that in 'format_results.m', one error is related to 'laplacian_thickness.m' : the limits of the array size were reached (0 and 365).
+<span style='color:mediumseagreen'>**14.**</span> Then, it appeared that in 'format_results.m', one error is related to 'laplacian_thickness.m' : the limits of the array size were reached (0 and 365).
 Thus, I thought of adding lines or colunms of zeros (and delete the extra one) depending on whether the calculations were made for the femur or the tibia.
 At line 136, I added this :

 ```matlab
     switch which_cartilage